eScienceLab/eScienceLab.github.io/_posts/2018-04-11-cwl-joins-conservancy.md

 The [Common Workflow Language](http://www.commonwl.org/") project has joined the [Software Freedom Conservancy](https://sfconservancy.org/).

-CWL evolved from the [Open Bioinformatics Foundation](https://www.open-bio.org/)'s [BOSC conference](https://www.open-bio.org/wiki/BOSC) as an informal collaboration between workflow system developers.
-The eScience Lab have [participated in the Common Workflow Language project](/activities/cwl/) since its early days, supporting it's growth into an independent project in its own right, with increasing adoption across the bioinformatics community.
+CWL evolved from the [Open Bioinformatics Foundation](https://www.open-bio.org/)’s [BOSC conference](https://www.open-bio.org/wiki/BOSC) as an informal collaboration between workflow system developers.
+The eScience Lab have [participated in the Common Workflow Language project](/activities/cwl/) since its early days, supporting its growth into an independent project in its own right, with increasing adoption across the bioinformatics community.

 We believe this transition to being a self-governed project, formally part of a legal entity with charity status, will mean that the Common Workflow Language project can progress further in its goal towards independent community development and vendor-independent workflow interoperability.